 Starting with the Resource Guide is the best way to get the most our of the Edu-Kit.
 The Guide provides a stress-free way to use the Edu-Kit materials in your group.
 Lesson plans on First Nations History and Archaeology are included, along with customizable PowerPoint slides on a USB drive and artifact identification tools.
 The Guide also includes additional history information for grades 6-8 or advanced learners, worksheets, and activity pages, along with First Nations myths and legends, and project ideas.
 Read more

 Is your Young Explorer looking for a March Break Adventure?

-A March Break Adventure is closer than you think at MOA’s Adventure through South America camp being offered from March 14-18, 2016.
-Campers will explore the people, environment, and animals of South America as they stamp their ‘passport’ with days of exploration!
+A March Break Adventure is closer than you think at MOA’s Adventure through South America camp, offered from March 14-18, 2016.
+Campers will explore the peoples, environment, and animals of South America as they stamp their ‘passport’ with days of exploration!

 Since the first Family Day was observed on February 18, 2008, many Ontarians have enjoyed taking advantage of the holiday to spend time with their family and explore their communities.
 Family Day 2016 falls on February 15th and you don’t have to look any further than MOA for something fun to do as we continue our tradition of hosting a Family Fun Day filled with wonderful indoor family activities.

 Families will be able to listen to and share stories with Mi’kmaq storyteller Nina Antoine-Ogilvie as well as explore and shop at First Nations Craft Vendors throughout the day!
 Children can discover the secrets to archaeological digs by uncovering and mapping chocolate chips in our Cookie excavation and explore the importance of First Nations Wampum as a means of communication through our wampum activity.
 Read more